 Suggested Audit Procedure - Select a sample of transactions charged to approved G-codes and perform procedures to verify that expenditures are accurate, properly allocated to the award, and adequately documented.
-Examine supporting documentation required to be submitted by all grantees with requests for reimbursement (claims).
+Examine supporting documentation required to be submitted by all grantees with requests for reimbursement (claims) and verify the accuracy of information provided.